WordPress Maintenance and Support Services.

 This drag-and-drop editor has free and pro versions.
 Most simple tasks can be undertaken with the free version but at $US49 per year, the Pro version certainly isn’t expensive!

 Other Block editors

 A plethora of block editors are available as well.
 Many of these are loaded by default with a theme, or loaded by your web developer at build time.
 Each these editors have their own user interface which the operator needs to learn along related quirks etc.

-As well as updates, a core WordPress maintenance activity is backing up your site.
+As well as updates, a critical WordPress maintenance activity is making backs for your site.
 Our backup strategy has several notable aspects based on years of experience: